cosinekitty/sapphire/Frolic.md

 **CHAOS**: This knob controls the value of the $a$ parameter in the first equation.
-The value of $a$ ranges from 3.8 to 6.7, which was experimentally determined to give a wide range or orbital behavior: from highly ordered to highly chaotic.
+The value of $a$ ranges from 3.8 to 6.7, which was experimentally determined to give a wide range of orbital behavior: from highly ordered to highly chaotic.
 In other words, when the CHOAS knob is set all the way down (&minus;1), the value of $a$ is set to 3.8, resulting in a simple repeated loop.
 If CHOAS is all the way right (+1), the value of $a$ is set to 6.7 and the